Kanti Biswas

 Kanti Biswas (কান্তি বিশ্বাস), was an Indian communist politician and former minister from West Bengal.

 Early life

-Kanti Biswas was born in Namasudra community to Jogendranath Biswas at Bukrail, Kashiani, Faridpur district, Bengal Presidency in British India.
+Kanti Biswas was born in Bengali Namasudra caste to Jogendranath Biswas at Bukrail, Kashiani, Faridpur district, Bengal Province in British India.

 He did M.Com. and was deeply involved in the student politics of Dacca University, starting with the Bengali Language Movement and later started teaching in Quaid E Azam Memorial College.

 Kanti represented the National Awami Party and fought against Sheikh Mujibur Rahman in an election.
 In 1960, he migrated to West Bengal, India when government of Pakistan banned Communist Party and issued a warrant against him.

 Political career

 In 1967, he earned the membership of CPI(M) and was associated with the activities of Kisan Sabha, UCRC and DYFI.
 He was also the member of Dalit Shoshan Mukti Manch and president of Samajik Naya Mancha.

 He was one of the few Dalit leaders from CPI(M) who reached till ministerial level during their Government and was also the longest serving Education Minister of the state.